-- 1) the municipal acquisition of land and/or buildings within the Community Improvement Project Areas where a Community Improvement Plan has been adopted, approved and is in effect, along with the subsequent: - a) clearance, grading, or environmental remediation of these properties. - b) repair, rehabilitation, construction or improvement of these properties. - c) sale, lease, or other disposition of these properties to any person or governmental authority. - d) other preparation of land or buildings for community improvement. - 2) provision of public funds such as grants, loans and other financial instruments or financial incentives. - 3) application for financial assistance from senior level government programs. - 4) participation in senior level government programs that provide assistance to private landowners for the purposes of community improvement. - 5) provision of information on municipal initiatives, financial assistance programs, and other government assistance programs.
+- i) The municipal acquisition of land and/or buildings within the Community Improvement Project Areas where a Community Improvement Plan has been adopted, approved and is in effect, along with the subsequent; - clearance, grading, or environmental remediation of these properties - repair, rehabilitation, construction or improvement of these properties - sale, lease, or other disposition of these properties to any person or governmental authority - other preparation of land or buildings for community improvement - ii) Provision of public funds such as grants, loans and other financial instruments or financial incentives. - iii) Application for financial assistance from senior level government programs. - iv) Participation in senior level government programs that provide assistance to private landowners for the purposes of community improvement. - v) Provision of information on municipal initiatives, financial assistance programs, and other government assistance programs.